mgonawala/devchallange/README.md

 It is also important to have integration tests in place before it moves to production.
 Which would require implementing all the pending services.

+Jacoco & Sonar should be added in the build step.

 CI/CD can also be achieved for seamless development.